Coal Dust Suppression with Surfactants: Complete Guide

 Wet Scrubbers and Integrated Ventilation Systems

 Wet scrubbers pull dust-laden mine air through a water curtain, capturing particles before air recirculates or exhausts.
-Surfactant-dosed water dramatically improves scrubber efficiency, especially for fine particles.
+Adding surfactant to the scrubber water can improve capture of fine particles by reducing surface tension and increasing droplet wetting.

 Two variables drive scrubber performance: